darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 He didn't have a need to update the sites code but wanted to actively post a blog portion about sales and events.

 #### What is the current site setup?
-At this point, PSC's only digital presence was their Instagram account, which was very popular.
+At this point, PSC's only digital presence was their Instagram account, which was very popular (8,000+ followers).
 A lot of traffic would be driven from his social media so it was important to really nail the mobile experience.
 He was using Godaddy to park his domain with no hosting.
 Here is the initial sitemap:

 - Homepage
 - About Us